domenic/unhandled-rejections-browser-spec/README.md

 Insert a step between steps 8 and 9:

-1. If the about-to-be-notified rejected promises list is not empty, and the will notify about rejected promises flag is unset,
+1. _Done:_ If the about-to-be-notified rejected promises list is not empty, and the will notify about rejected promises flag is unset,
   1. Queue a task to <a href="#user-content-notify-about-rejected-promises">notify about rejected promises</a>.
   1. Set the will notify about rejected promises flag.

+Modify step 9 to remove the "_Done:_" label from it.

 ### Unhandled promise rejections